Brenda-AIbyML/Accounting/readme.md

 This application is a tool for accounting students and professionals to interact with AI models for accounting studies, assignment creation, and document analysis.

+It is a good practise to create a virtual environment to experiment the code At terminal > python3 -V (check python3 verison)

+## Virtual Environment

+python3 -m venv ~/Accounting (no error means virtual environment been created)

+Step 0: activate the virtual environment

+source ~/Accounting/bin/activate

+(Accounting) ...> cd ~/Accounting (succeed and then go to the ~/Accounting directory)

 ## Project Structure

 The project has been refactored to separate the processing logic from the user interface: